 These pages contain 3D models of the cliff dwellings and artifacts of Tonto National Monument, as well as Reflectance Transformation Imaging data that allows for virtual manipulation of artifact lighting.

-Additional information for Tonto National Monument is available at the official National Park Service website for Tonto and at the Learning Center of the American Southwest Tonto National Monument page.
+Additional information for Tonto National Monument is available at the official National Park Service website for Tonto (link opens in new window).